 In this article, we will discuss if an Excel cell is blank or contains any data.
 Sometimes, while working with spreadsheets, we might need to find if a cell is empty or not.
 Besides, we can do several calculations depending on the status (blank or not) of the cell.
 So, let’s go through the methods.

-7 Methods to Find If Cell is Blank in Excel
+1. Using the ISBLANK Function to Find If Cell is Blank in Excel

 One of the easiest ways to find out the blank status is simply using the ISBLANK function.
 For example, we have a dataset containing several fruit names.
 But, some of the cells of the dataset are empty too.
 So, if we want to check the status of any cell, we have to follow the below steps.

 - First, type the below formula in Cell C5.

 Here, the ISBLANK function checks whether a reference is to an empty cell and returns TRUE or FALSE.

 - At last, the following is the output of the above formula.
 Use the Fill Handle (+) tool to copy the formula to the rest of the cells.

 2. Applying IF Function to Determine Whether a Cell is Empty or Not